Maykonn/page-info-js/README.md

 # PageInfoJS

-With PageInfoJS you can gather information about time to load the DOM as well create custom callbacks for events when:
+With PageInfoJS you can gather information about time to load the Document DOM as well create custom callbacks for events when:

 - Elements are loaded,
+- A Javascript error detected,
 - DOM loading percentage changes,
-- DOM is completely loaded.
+- Document is completely loaded(or interactive, loading, etc).

 You can work with information about time too:

 - DOM loading start timestamp,
-- Elapsed time in milliseconds to completely load the DOM,
+- Get the elapsed time in milliseconds when an event occur,
-- Timestamp of the moment the DOM loading ends.
+- Timestamp of the moment that an event occur.

 **A real world example for PageInfoJS custom callbacks and time info is to send information about your frontend apps for your analytics backend servers.**